 Exeter Learning Academy Trust follows the organisational structure laid down in the Articles of Association that were registered with Companies House on 14th October 2016.

 The Academy governance structure consists of three levels: Members, Trustees and Local Governing Boards, alongside an operational level of Executive/Senior Leaders.

-The Members have ultimate control over the Academy Trust, with the ability to appoint Trustees and the right to amend the Academy Trust's Articles of Association.
+The Members of the Academy Trust have a distinct and separate role as guardians of the constitution and governance of the Trust.
+They hold Trustees to account for the governance of the Trust, appoint Trustees and the right to amend the Academy Trust's Articles of Association and ensure the purpose of the Trust is being met and its charitable purposes fulfilled.
 The Members meet annually to hold an Annual General Meeting (AGM).

 The Trustees establish an overall framework for the Academy Trust and are responsible for setting the direction, holding Trust leaders to account and ensuring financial probity.
 As Trustees of a charitable company, they also ensure that the Academy Trust complies with charity and company law requirements.
-The Trustees meet at least four times a year.
+The Trustees meet at least four times a year and have three strategic core functions: